 Roosevelt died of what would now be called an autoimmune disease.
 That's right, the only person who could kill Teddy Roosevelt... was Teddy Roosevelt.

 Thomas Marshall said of his death, "Death had to take him sleeping for if Roosevelt had been awake, there would've been a fight."
-When people make analogies about fist fighting Death, I think it's pretty safe to say you're the baddest person on the planet.
+When people make analogies about fist fighting Death, it's safe to say you're the more most badass person on the planet.